ghostandthemachine/roboto/README.md

 `lein run`

-then the user will be prompted to input the number of iterations followed by the sensory input in binary form
+The the user then will be prompted to input the number of iterations followed by the sensory input in binary form

 NOTE: *currently the grid world is predefined*